-- The site manager carries out a visual check of outdoor play areas and equipment each day. - Governors carry out a Termly Health and Safety check and the Chair of Governors monitors Health and Safety issues and ensures these are followed up.
+- The site manager carries out a visual check of outdoor play areas and equipment each day. - Governors carry out a termly health and safety audit with the headteacher or the administrator. - ❖ The Chair of Governors monitors Health and Safety issues and ensures these are followed up.